sbcgua/text2tab/README.md

 - supports loading into a structure (the first data line of the text is parsed).
 - support *typeless* parsing, when the data is not checked against existing structure but dynamically creteas a table with string fields.
 - support specifying date and amount formats
+- support on-the-fly field name remapping (e.g. field `FOO` in the parsed text move to `BAR` component of the target internal table)

 And vice versa - serialize flat table or structure to text.